manish-oza/manish-oza.github.io/index.md

 Email me if you'd like to see a draft.

-- A paper about treating non-sentient entities as legal persons
 - A paper about how legal reasoning differs from ordinary reasoning

 </section>